proinsias/proinsias.github.io/_posts/2017/2017-02-02-PSQL-pg_size_pretty-get-the-size-of-an-index.md

 ---
 layout: single
-title: "(TIL) PSQL: Get The Size Of An Index"
+title: "PSQL: Get The Size Of An Index"
 date: 2017-02-02 20:57
 modified: 2017-02-02 20:57
 categories: til